breuner/elbencho/README.md

 The built-in help (`elbencho --help`) provides many usage examples.
 You will be interested in throughput and IOPS, typically for a single client and also for multiple clients.
 For the latter, see `--hosts` & `--service`.

 If your cluster is using Slurm to allocate nodes, you can find examples [here](docs/slurm-examples.md).
+Kubernetes/K8s examples are available [here](docs/k8s-examples.md).

 If GPU data transfer performance is critical for you, e.g. because you are running DeepLearning applications, you will also want to include GPUs in your read/write benchmarks (`--gpuids`).